Layout & container width

 Every section has Padding top and Padding bottom sliders (in px).
 The defaults are tuned for the editorial vertical rhythm; only change them if you need a tighter or looser layout for a specific area.

-Dost measures the actual header height after page load and exposes it as --header-height and --header-group-height CSS variables.
-Sticky offsets and scroll-padding reference these — so even an oversized announcement bar plus tall logo doesn't break sticky behavior.
+Dost measures the actual header pieces after page load and exposes them as CSS variables.
+Sticky offsets and scroll-padding reference these — so an oversized announcement bar plus tall logo never breaks sticky behavior.

 The header-group sits inside <div id="header-group">; you can target it from custom CSS if needed.